 Dementia at the time was something no one had really heard of so we didn’t know how to take it when he was diagnosed.
 The situation would have been rather different if we had the support of an Admiral Nurse at this difficult time.

 Chris, lost his mum to sepsis in 2017 quite suddenly and I know how much this challenge means to him as well.
 I couldn’t pick a better running partner.

 In May, we take on the Great Manchester Run Half Marathon and I’ll be supported by my wife and 10 month old daughter.
 We have talked a few of our work colleagues into taking on the race as well, and I would encourage anyone who would like to challenge themselves and raise some money for Dementia UK’s Admiral Nurses to sign up.
 Remember: you are never alone.

 Simply Health's Great Manchester Run

-Raise funds for either the Great Manchester 10k or half marathon.
+Raise funds by taking part in the Great Manchester 10k